Easter Island Information

 Average annual temperature: 20ºC Annual average humidity: 76%

-How's the weather
+How is the weather like?

 The climate of Easter Island is subtropical, warm and humid in summer and mild in winter, since the average daily temperature ranges from 23/24 °C (74/75 °F) in the period from January to March, to 18.5 °C (65 °F) in the period from July to September.